 Biobased materials for 3D printing have been around for a while.
-PLA, for example, is the most common material in use today.
-While PLA is fantastic critics of the material often cite its lack of industrial functionality.
+PLA, for example, is the most common material in desktop 3D printing.
+While PLA is easy to print, its mechanical properties result in a lack of industrial functionality.
 This has been one of the factors that has held back its adoption in high-strength environments such as construction.

 Similar arguments are levied against other thermoplastics.
-To remedy this aspect, project BARBARA is looking to develop new high strength and durability materials that will meet the demands of the construction and automotive industries.
+To remedy this aspect, project BARBARA is looking to develop new high strength and durability materials that will meet the demands of the construction industry.
 This European project aims to find a new breed of biobased plastics from food waste or agricultural by-products.

 The project leaders held the first meeting outlining the goals and ambitions of this venture in the Spanish city of Zaragoza.
 The project is due to run for 3 years.
 It is happening under the banner of the European Union Framework Program for Research and Innovation Horizon 2020.

 The project is a collaboration between food waste providers, universities, research firms, packaging and processing companies and construction companies.
 The Italian university of Perugia will be monitoring this entire process.

 Making 3D Printing Materials From Biowaste or Organics